farhang760/traffic_light_detection/README.md

 docker build -t traffic_light_detection --progress=plain .
 ```
 > **Note:** Ensure you can run docker without sudo.
-Building the conainer takes between 30 minutes and 1 hour depending on your systems performance.
+Building the conainer takes between 10 minutes and 30 minutes depending on your systems performance.

 Run the Container:
 ```bash